javannnn/yerer-raise/README.md

 ## Setup

+### Linux
 1. Register your Zoom app on the [Zoom Marketplace](https://marketplace.zoom.us/)
-2. Paste your OAuth/JWT keys into the config file
+2. Install the package with `pip install .`
+3. Run the app with `yererraise MEETING_ID` to use the Zoom integration or omit `MEETING_ID` to manage participants manually.
+Enter your Zoom credentials when prompted.
-3. Plug in your screen setup
+4. Plug in your screen setup and start the meeting.
+Use the `Update` button at any time to pull the latest version.

+### Windows
+1. Install [Python](https://www.python.org/) and clone this repository.
+2. Install dependencies with `pip install -r requirements.txt` and `pip install pyinstaller`.
+3. Double‑click `build_exe.bat` (or run it from a command prompt) to generate `dist\YererRaise.exe`.
-4. Run the app, start the meeting, and watch the magic
+4. Run `YererRaise.exe` to start the app.
+You can also install with `pip install .` and launch via the `yererraise` command.

 ## Contributing